 Place an end brace against the inner face of the outer runner so that the lower face is butted against the inner face of the post and the top edge is approximately 10mm from the top edge of the rafter.
-Fix in place with 2 x 50mm coach screws into the rafter and 1 x 70mm screw into the post as shown.
-Repeat for the other end of the structure.
+Fix in place with 2 x 50mm coach screws into the rafter and 1 x 70mm coach screw into the post as shown.